Features

 You can specify the reading in rōmaji, hiragana, or katakana, just like in the main window.

 The Search button starts the search.
 The words, once found, are displayed below.
-The output format is identical to that of JISHOP/PC.
+The output format is identical to that of JiShop/Windows.
 All kanji in the compound words are hyperlinks - you can bring up the kanji's dictionary entry by clicking on it.

 You can select compound words by clicking on them.
 Once you select a word, the several flavors of the Copy command are enabled.